BlazeInferno64/python-beginners-guide/README.md

 Also note that pip is a command in python which is automatically installed during the python installation `

+# How to download older versions of python

 # More info-

 `